- 1895 - 1922 Ferreira

 2. What are the vessel’s associational links for which there is no physical evidence?

-CUTTY SARK is the sole surviving example of an extreme clipper of the late 19th century tea trade.
+CUTTY SARK is the sole surviving example of an extreme clipper of the late nineteenth century tea trade.
 She was built in 1869 on the Clyde in Dumbarton for ship owner Jock ‘white hat’ Willis and has connections to Scottish literary heritage, being named after a witch’s attire in Robert Burns poem ‘Tam O’Shanter’.
 CUTTY SARK was designed by Hercules Linton and built by Scott & Linton - a relatively new firm, being only the sixth ship they had constructed.
-The construction ran into difficulty, bankrupting the company, and the firm’s creditors stepped into to complete the fit out of the ship.

 Returning to the UK in 1922, CUTTY SARK was restored to her appearance as a tea clipper, she was opened to the public in Falmouth and served as a sail training vessel.
 In 1938, she was transferred to the Incorporated Thames Nautical Training College at Greenhithe.
 She participated in the festival of Britain in 1951, which year also marked the founding of the Cutty Sark Preservation Society by National Maritime Museum director Frank Carr, with HRH Duke of Edinburgh becoming patron (a role he remains active in).
 CUTTY SARK is now on permanent display, as a memorial to the men of the merchant navy who lost their lives in two world wars and is the only vessel in England to have been awarded Grade I listed status.